Timely project sheds light on First World War cartoons

 Professor Williams will work closely with Dr Angela Gaffney from the National Museum of Wales, along with other partners including the National Library of Wales, Western Front Association, Llafur: Welsh People’s History Society, Welsh Heritage Schools Initiative and the Historical Association to deliver the project.

 Up to 30 volunteers will be trained in techniques to digitise and ‘clean’ the cartoons and to research the period, charting people’s reactions to the cartoons at the time.
 Around 80 undergraduate students from Swansea University’s History and Classics department will also be involved in the project.

-A series of public talks will be held across Wales, while education resources will also be produced.
-The project will culminate in a conference at the National Waterfront Museum, Swansea in September 2014.
+A series of public talks will be held across Wales, as well as academic seminars at Birmingham University’s Centre for First World War Studies and the British Cartoon Archive at the University of Kent.
+Education resources will be produced, while the project will culminate in a conference at the National Waterfront Museum Swansea in September 2014.

 Jennifer Stewart, Head of the Heritage Lottery Fund Wales, said: “We’re delighted to support this fascinating project, which will put a unique heritage collection online for everyone to use and enjoy when interest in the First World War is growing.

 “Through Staniforth’s work, Cartooning the First World War in Wales will investigate popular attitudes and responses to the war, enabling a greater public understanding of this turbulent period.”